andyneff/diamond/README.md

 On Linux, there are three times when symbols from multiple files will be linked together:

-1. at link time - After compiling `.c` files into `.o` and `.a` files, `ld` links references to a symbol together with their definitions into an executable or a shared library (an `.so` file).
+1. at link time - After compiling `.c` files into `.o` and `.a` files, `ld` links references to symbols together with their definitions into an executable or a shared library (an `.so` file).
 However, not all symbols are resolved now; undefined symbols, as they are called, are not fully linked until load time (the next step).
 2. at load time - When the executable is launched, undefined symbols whose linkage was deferred at link time are resolved now.
 They are resolved against the dynamically-linked dependencies (the `.so` files listed by `ldd`) by `ld.so`.
 This linking occurs before `int main` even starts.
 3. during run time - `dlopen` can dynamically load shared libraries (`.so` files) during program execution. `ld.so` will link them (and their dependencies) into a local scope appended to the executable's global scope.